-Jared has a Master's Degree in Nursing from Wichita State University.
-Upon completing his education at WSU, he worked for three years at Wesley Medical Center as a Nurse Practitioner providing general trauma and orthopedic trauma care.
-While working at Wesley, Jared met Dr. Bhargava and joined his team in

-2009.
-Jared assists Dr. Bhargava in clinic and surgery.
+Jared has a master's degree in nursing from Wichita State University.
+Upon completing his training at WSU in 2006, he worked for 3 years at Wesley Medical Center as a nurse practitioner providing care for trauma and orthopedic trauma patients.
+While working at Wesley, Jared met Dr. Bhargava and joined his team in 2009.
+Jared assists Dr. Bhargava in clinic and in surgery.